apache/sedona/docs/api/sql/Function.md

 ## ST_AsText

-Introduction: Return the Well-Known Text string representation of a geometry
+Introduction: Return the Well-Known Text string representation of a geometry.
+It will support M coodinate if present since v1.5.0.

 Format: `ST_AsText (A:geometry)`